 A TSP goal that the City likely will achieve well before 2035 pertains to signalized intersections.
-At the end of 2023, 90% of signalized intersections were fully updated to the City's standard for equipment and connectivity to the Transportation Management Center.
+At the end of 2023, 90% of signalized intersections were updated to City standard for equipment and connectivity to the Transportation Management Center.

-The Pavement Condition Index of 72 was slightly down from 73 in 2022 and 75 in 2021.
+The TSP 2023 Progress Report also monitors citywide pavement condition.
+The Pavement Condition Index (PCI) for this report was 72, which was slightly down from 73 in 2022 and 75 in 2021.
 While 72 is still above the Council-designated target of 70, the overall PCI trend is headed in a direction that requires attention.
-While the City's pavement preservation program budget has stayed at the same level since 2013, the construction and material costs have increased by 76%.
+While the City's pavement preservation program budget has increased gradually since 2013, including periodic one-time additions of funding, the inflation of construction and material costs have risen by 76% over that same time frame, with costs outpacing the increases.
 The City is currently working on a 10-year pavement preservation plan that will address this issue.